Lapin0t/phd-manuscript/main/03_substitution.typ

 and introduce a small contribution.
 Typically, the notion of scope is fixed in the abstract theory of substitution and defined as lists of types, but this rigidity can be cumbersome for some languages.
-This is remedied by providing a succint abstraction for scopes #tom["succint" est un peu bizarre: "simple", "basic"?].
+This is remedied by providing a simple abstraction for scopes #tom["succint" est un peu bizarre: "simple", "basic"?].
 Finally, in @sec-sub-monoid, we adapt the definition of substitution monoid to this new abstraction.
 We #tom[je passe certains verbes du futur au présent, je trouve que tu emploies parfois le futur à mauvais escient.] also introduce _substitution modules_, a second mild contribution required to deal with substitution inside other syntactic objects than just terms, such as evaluation contexts.